Esri/ago-admin-wiki/README.md

 AGOadmin
 ========

 A collection of code samples, scripts, hacks, tools, and information for ArcGIS Online administrators.

-Everything you want is in the wiki, so click the Wiki link (book icon) to the right.
+**Everything you are looking for is in the wiki, so please click the Wiki link (book icon) to the right. --->**